- ORDER: Passeriformes

 - The Yellow-breasted Chat has traditionally been placed in the New World warbler family, although it is an unusual one: it’s larger than other warblers, has a more varied repertoire of songs and calls, and also differs in certain aspects of behavior and anatomy.

 - Though a small percentage of males have two mates at once, most appear to be monogamous during the breeding season.
 Female aggression may help enforce this monogamy.
 However, some infidelity happens behind the scenes: in a Kentucky study, one-third of nests contained at least one chick sired by another male.

 - Brown-headed Cowbirds often lay their eggs in nests of Yellow-breasted Chats.
 Some breeding pairs will desert a parasitized nest, while others accept the cowbird egg and raise the chick as their own.

-- The oldest Yellow-breasted Chat on record, a female, was at least 11 years old when recaptured and released at an Arizona banding station in 2015.
+- The oldest Yellow-breasted Chat on record, a female, was at least 11 years, 11 months old when she was recaptured and released at an Arizona banding station in 2016.